dvorhes/proxify/README.md

 Setup:
 Clone repo
-Copy "proxify" shell command file (zsh) into usr/local/bin, or wherever executibles are on your computer.
-Update command file with path for virtual env (line 2) and local project directory (line 8).
+Copy "proxify" shell command file (zsh) into usr/local/bin, or any similar folder in $PATH Update command file with path for virtual env (line 2) and local project directory (line 8).

 install ffmpeg.
 I recommend doing so with homebrew